-Career and Academic Preparation (CAP)

-The CAP program offers a variety of courses designed to build skills in reading, writing, oral communication, critical thinking, technology, and mathematics so adults can transition to workforce training or academic transfer programs.
+Career and Academic Preparation (CAP) offers a variety of courses and programs designed to build skills in reading, writing, oral communication, critical thinking, technology, and mathematics so adults can transition to workforce training or academic transfer programs.
 Students are prepared to earn Adult High School 21+ Diploma or General Education Development (GED®) and/or increase English Language Skills.
-Career and Academic Preparation for Adults Programs provide students with an opportunity to build on prior experience as they build academic skills and establish supports needed to achieve their goals.
-On-going pre- and post- CASAS assessment is required.
+CAP programs provide students with an opportunity to build on prior experience as they grow academic skills and establish supports needed to achieve their goals.
+On-going and pre- and post-CASAS assessment is required.
 Class fees are \$25 per quarter.